ansys/pydpf-post/docs/source/user_guide/index.rst

 ==========
 User Guide
 ==========

+The DPF-Post package provides a Python interface to DPF (Data Processing Framework) that is streamlined for post-processing.

-General overview of the usage of DPF-Post API along with several (basic) examples showing general usage.
+The following materials explain the conceptual model of DPF-Post along with typical usage.

 .. toctree::
    :maxdepth: 3